-ESCC offers an extensive selection of short-term courses and classes to help individuals and employee groups learn new work skills, improve existing skills, and qualify for new or continuing professional certifications.
+ESCC offers short-term courses and classes to help individuals and employee groups learn new work skills, improve existing skills, and qualify for new or continuing professional certifications.
 Courses are offered at the Melfa campus and at other facilities on the Shore where there is demonstrated demand.
 These courses are offered during the day and in the evenings on an open-enrollment basis at times convenient to fit into busy adult schedules.
 Additionally, ESCC offers over 500 online courses ranging from personal enrichment to professional and technical expertise, which can all be taken - literally - anytime, anywhere, day or night.

-Scheduled open enrollment courses offered on the Shore include computer introduction and specific software packages (generally Microsoft Office Suite), entrepreneurship, food industry safety, customer service, languages for the workplace, marine maintenance, eco-tourism, and trade licensing.
-Recently offered 'new' courses offered have been longer courses aimed at equipping participants with the opportunity to gain a state-wide or nationally recognized certification.
+Scheduled open enrollment courses offered on the Shore include basic computer skills, specific software packages (generally Microsoft Office Suite), food industry safety, customer service, languages for the workplace, marine maintenance, eco-tourism, and trade licensing.
+Recently, courses offered have been I more in-depth and aimed at equipping participants with the opportunity to gain a state-wide or nationally recognized certification.
 These include:

 - Pharmacy Technician

 - Phlebotomy Technician

-- Personal Care Aide
+- DMAS Personal Care Aide

+- AIPB Bookkeeping Certification

+- Hair Braiding and Weaving

-See the "Navigator" non-credit class schedule published in January and September of each year as well as articles and advertising in local newspapers for current class offerings.
+See the "Navigator" non-credit class schedule published in January and September of each year, as well as articles and advertising in local newspapers and radio, for current class offerings.

 Tradesmen License Renewal - Plumbers, Electricians, HVAC Mechanics, and Gas Fitters: Starting January 2008, the Virginia Board of Contractors requires all Journeymen, Master Plumbers, Electricians, HVAC Mechanics, and Gas Fitters to take a pre-determined number of continuing education hours specific to their trade as part of the licensing or license renewing process.
 Plumbers, HVAC technicians and Electricians must take three hours of continuing education in their field.
 Gas fitters must take one hour.
 (This one hour class for Gas Fitters is intended for Journeyman and Master Gas Fitters, Liquefied Petroleum Gas Fitters, and Natural Gas Fitters.)
 Each course covers new definitions, code changes, general requirements, impact on the job, general use and special equipment included in the respective codes.
-These classes are recognized by the Commonwealth of Virginia's Department of Professional and Occupational Regulation and the Virginia Board of Contractors, and certificates of Continuing Education Units (CEUs) will be issued to all Virginia tradesmen upon successful completion of the class Tradesmen Continuing Education License Renewal (electricians, HVAC, plumbers, gas fitters) online classes are available through ESCC.
-Call 757-789-1751 for details.
+These classes are recognized by the Commonwealth of Virginia's Department of Professional and Occupational Regulation (DPOR) and certificates of Continuing Education Units (CEUs) will be issued to all Virginia tradesmen upon successful completion of the class.
+Tradesmen Continuing Education License Renewal classes are available to be taken online through ESCC.
+Call 757-789-7979 for details.